 The role of the print server

 The primary role of the print server is to be a traffic cop.
-It manages where the print jobs go, as well as queuing to ensure print jobs are prioritized appropriately.
+It manages where the print jobs go, as well as handling the queue to ensure print jobs are appropriately prioritized.
 Print jobs from desktop clients are sent to an assigned print server, along with the proper “directions” for the specific print job and target printer.
 Print drivers are often maintained on the print server, and then downloaded by users on individual desktops.

 If a print server is deployed within the LAN to support remote printers, it must send print streams across the WAN to the remote printer in the branch office.
-Depending on user requirements, this may not be a cost effective use of WAN bandwidth, causing many IT organizations deploy print servers locally within the branch office where it utilizes the LAN to distribute print streams.
+Depending on user requirements, this may not be a cost effective use of WAN bandwidth.
+In some instances, IT organizations deploy print servers locally within the branch office where it utilizes the LAN to distribute print streams.

-When you look how documents are printed and routed to the network printer, the desktop application initiates a printing request and sends the request and print stream to the print server, which in turn puts it in a queue and assigns it to the proper printers queue.
+To route and print a document on a networked printer, the desktop application initiates a printing request and sends the request and print stream to the print server.
+In turn, the print server puts the request in a queue and assigns it to the proper printers queue.
 The print server uses the “directions” dictated by the desktop print driver for the target printer.
 Print data streams can vary in size from very small (small page counts with minimal formatting) to very large (hundreds of pages with embedded images).
 Deploying print servers to serve users’ needs should be carefully architected based on printing requirements and planned bandwidth requirements.

-WAN bandwidth is much smaller and more expensive, which makes it a poor choice for sending large scale print streams from a print server housed in a data center to a large scale printer at a remote branch office.
-In this case, it is better to deploy the print server locally in the branch and service the users across the LAN, which optimizes less expensive ample bandwidth.
+WAN bandwidth is much smaller and more expensive, which makes it a poor choice for sending large-scale print streams from a print server housed in a data center to a large-scale printer at a remote branch office.
+In this case, it is better to deploy the print server locally in the branch and service the users across the LAN, which optimizes less expensive and more available bandwidth.
 This way the users get the performance they need using cost-effective network bandwidth.
 What happens when you have lots of branch offices with small numbers of desktop PCs, such as bank branches, or retail stores?

 Total cost of ownership